Economic Rent

 Determining Economic Rent

-Among the factors of production, land is fundamentally different from labor and capital, because the supply of labor and capital depends on its price in the marketplace while the supply of land does not.
+Among the factors of production, land differs fundamentally from labor and capital, because the supply of labor and capital depends on its price in the marketplace while the supply of land does not.
 Land rent has no incentive function because the supply of land does not depend on the rent paid.
 Land rent is considered a surplus payment, because even if no rent was paid, land would still be available.

 Although economic rent cannot be determined absolutely, a good approximation would be the price paid for undeveloped land, because this price is what the buyer and seller believe to be the worth of the land itself as a factor of production in its projected use.
 However, if the land is already developed, then it will be difficult to determine economic rent since the price will also include the development, and any buyer would only be concerned about how much revenue could be earned from the developed land.
 How much of the price is attributed to economic rent is immaterial to the buyer.